Last updated on June 23rd, 2023 at 11:44 am

 What are the different types of antifreeze?
 Which varieties are toxic, and which aren’t?
 Let’s take a look together at all the facets of RV antifreeze!

 If you’re new to RVing or automotives in general, you may not be clear on what antifreeze is good for.
 One may argue that antifreeze is even more important in your RV than in your car.

-RV antifreeze is used in conjunction with your RV’s plumbing system, and used solely when it comes time to store your RV for winter.
-This is also known as winterization, and is a very common task for RV owners to consider.
+RV antifreeze is used in conjunction with your RV’s plumbing system and comes in handy when it’s time to store your RV for winter.
+This is also known as winterization and is a very common task for RV owners to consider.

 Pouring antifreeze into your RV’s drains and plumbing system will assist with any water you may have remaining in your pipes come winter.
-The antifreeze is important as it will keep the water from freezing inside your RV’s pipes and expanding them.
+Antifreeze is important as it will keep the water from freezing inside your RV’s pipes and expand them.

 Improper winterization is often the number one cause of RV damage.
 Using antifreeze in conjunction with other winterization tips below will lead to fewer headaches and damages in the long run!
 There are also certain RVs and travel trailers that are better for winter right off the lot.

 And if you’re wondering about specific brands of antifreeze, we’ve put together a guide to our favorite options that you can see here.

 While choosing an RV-specific antifreeze may seem silly, it is necessary for the life of your rig.
 But what if you’re looking for a non-toxic variety of RV antifreeze?
 Here are the most common types of antifreeze available for RVers, and whether or not they are poisonous.